 Groooboor virus removal guide

-Groooboor is a piece of malicious software, classified as a backdoor trojan.
-This malware is designed to open a "backdoor" for other malicious programs; i.e. Groooboor can download/install additional malware.
-This type of malware can infect systems with other types of trojans, ransomware, cryptominers and other malicious software.
-Groooboor has been observed being proliferates through infectious Microsoft Word documents, likely distributed via dangerous websites and/or spam campaigns.
+Groooboor is malicious software classified as a backdoor Trojan.
+This malware open a "backdoor" for other malicious programs to infiltrate.
+I.e., Groooboor can download/install additional malware.
+This type of malware can infect systems with other types of Trojans, ransomware, cryptominers and other malicious software.
+Groooboor has been observed being proliferated through infectious Microsoft Word documents, and is likely distributed via dangerous websites and/or spam campaigns.

-As mentioned in the introduction, Groooboor operates by causing chain infections.
-What malware backdoor trojans install depend on how they are designed and the modus operandi of the cyber criminals behind them.
-For example, these trojans can inject systems with malicious programs designed to steal information.
-Some malware target specific data, like banking information.
-Data can be stolen using various techniques: downloaded from the infected system, extracted from browsers and other applications (e.g. saved passwords, autofills, etc.), keylogged - record keystrokes (e.g. typed IDs, usernames, passwords, credit card details, etc.), recorded/live-streamed via microphones and cameras, screen-captured, and so on.
+As mentioned, Groooboor operates by causing chain infections.
+The type of malware backdoor Trojans install depends on how they are designed and the modus operandi of the cyber criminals behind them.
+For example, these Trojans can inject systems with malicious programs designed to steal information.
+Some malware targets specific data, such as banking information.
+Data can be stolen using various techniques: downloaded from the infected system, extracted from browsers and other applications (e.g. saved passwords, autofills, etc.), keylogging - recorded keystrokes (e.g. typed IDs, usernames, passwords, credit card details, etc.), recorded/live-streamed via microphones and cameras, screen-captures, and so on.
 Remote Access Trojans (RATs) enable remote access and control over the compromised machine.
 This type of malicious software can have a near user-lever control over the device's hardware, software and stored content.
-Ransomware can encrypt files and/or lock the screen - in order to demand ransoms for the decryption.
-Cryptominers mine cryptocurrency by using system resources.
-Essentially, cryptocurrency is mined by solving mathematical problems by employing computers.
-When a machine is infected with a cryptominer, this puts a severe strain on system resources and may render the device unresponsive and/or damage it.
-There is a wide variety of malware out there and malicious programs can have heinous abilities in varied combinations.
-To summarize, Groooboor infections can result in severe system infections, hardware damage, permanent data loss, financial losses, serious privacy issues and identity theft.
-If it is suspected and/or known that Groooboor (or other malware) has already infected the system - an anti-virus must be used to eliminate it immediately.
+Ransomware can encrypt files and/or lock the screen to demand ransoms for decryption.
+Cryptominers mine cryptocurrency using system resources.
+Essentially, cryptocurrency is mined by solving mathematical problems and employing any computers.
+When a machine is infected with a cryptominer, this puts a serious strain on system resources and may render the device unresponsive and/or damage it.
+There is a wide variety of malware available, and malicious programs can have dangerous capabilities in varied combinations.
+To summarize, Groooboor infections can result in serious system infections, hardware damage, permanent data loss, financial loss, serious privacy issues and identity theft.
+If it is suspected and/or known that Groooboor (or other malware) has already infected the system, use anti-virus software to eliminate it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|